Demonstrating commitment to compassionate patient care, the health care team, & continued certification.

 Limitations on Use of the PA-C Emeritus Designation

 The PA-C Emeritus designation is not the equivalent of PA-C board certification.
-Those designated as PA-C Emeritus are not considered board certified by NCCPA and
+Those designated as PA-C Emeritus are not considered board certified by NCCPA and may not hold themselves out as such.

 Further, the PA-C Emeritus designation may not be used in any clinical setting or in the context of any clinically related interaction, including clinical volunteer service.

-Doing so – or committing any violation of the Code of Conduct or other act that would trigger NCCPA disciplinary review for board certified PAs — will result in review in accordance with NCCPA’s Policies and Procedures for PA Disciplinary Matters.
+Doing so – or committing any violation of the Code of Conduct or other act that would trigger NCCPA disciplinary review for Board Certified PAs — will result in review in accordance with NCCPA’s Policies and Procedures for PA Disciplinary Matters.

 Sign in and go to “My Account” to apply.